limnhep/agentic_apps/README.md

 # Project Setup Guide

 This project is a collection of tutorials on LangGraph / LangChain / LLMs, a library for building stateful, multi-actor applications with LLMs.
-Each tutorial is self-contained and can be run independently.
+Each tutorial is self-contained and can be run independently and is for practice and learning purposes only.

-Many thanks to many other developers out there who have contributed and teach us how to use LangGraph.
+Many thanks to many other developers out there who have contributed and teach others how to use LangGraph / LangChain / LLMs.
 These tutorials are not possible without their work.

 ## Prerequisites